adamsilver/fdpb/03-Book-A-Flight.md

 Notes:

-- Use big buttons making it easy to tap with a finger or mouse.
+- Buttons should have large tap targets making it easy to press with a finger or mouse.
-- When displaying the calendar, display it inline below the text input.
-Dialogs obscure other parts of the interface.
-On mobile, a dialog is an anti-pattern in some respects because it takes up the entire screen.
+- The calendar displays beneath the input.
+Dialogs obscure the interface and on small screens it takes up the entire screen anyway.
-- Pressing *previous* shows the previous month and selects the first day of that month.
+- Pressing *previous* shows the previous month and selects the first day of the preview month.
-- Pressing *next* shows the next month and selects the first day of the month.
+- Pressing *next* shows the next month and selects the first day of the next month.
-- Once focus is on the grid, the arrow keys allow the user to move freely between days and weeks.
+- Once focus is on the grid, the arrow keys let the user move freely between days and weeks.
-- The days are not part of the standard tab sequence because this would make it hard for those who want to leave the date picker.
+- Only the selected day is in the natural tab sequence.
+This is because for those relying on the <kbd>tab</kbd> key would have to tab ~30 times in order to leave the calendar and would it make it hard to move focus to the selected day.
-- When the date picker is in focus pressing <kbd>escape</kbd> hides the date picker and moves focus to the button.
+- Pressing <kbd>escape</kbd> hides the date picker and moves focus to the button.
-- Pressing <kbd>enter</kbd> or <kbd>space</kbd> selects the date and hides the picker and moves focus to the text box.
+- Pressing <kbd>enter</kbd> or <kbd>space</kbd> populates the date into the text box, hides the calendar and moves focus into the text box.

 HTML: